 About Cooperative Health

-With a local poverty rate at 25% (in 1981), it was rationalized that 1 in every 4 patients would be at or below the federal poverty level (FPL).
+That year, the local poverty rate was at 25% (in 1981), it was rationalized that one in every four patients was the federal poverty level (FPL).
 This ratio could conceivably sustain the operation of the pediatric clinic.
 This was not the case.
 When it was learned that Dr. Hamilton provided services to uninsured patients, the percentage of uninsured versus insured patients shifted, resulting in a financial crisis.
 To continue providing healthcare services to the Eau Claire community, the decision was made to change the standard private practice model and reemerge as a nonprofit organization and seek grant support.

 In 2000, Cooperative Health received its first Service Area Competition (SAC) grant, thus officiating its designation as a Federally Qualified Health Center (FQHC) – a nonprofit community health center.
 Today, our organization has expanded to become an extensive healthcare network providing primary and specialty medical services across four counties in the Midlands of South Carolina.
-We have more than 80 highly qualified providers delivering integrated healthcare services to nearly 60,000 individuals annually in Richland, Lexington, Newberry, and Fairfield county.
-Our teams have tremendous expertise in the delivery of a full-continuum of primary care services to include pediatrics, adult and family practice, obstetrics & gynecology, dental, podiatry, behavioral medicine, orthopedics, and pharmacy services.
+We have more than 80 highly qualified providers delivering integrated healthcare services to more than 61,000 individuals annually in Richland, Lexington, Newberry, and Fairfield Counties.
+Our clinical teams have tremendous expertise in the delivery of a wide variety primary care services to include pediatrics, adult and family practice, obstetrics & gynecology, dental, podiatry, behavioral medicine, orthopedics, and pharmacy services.
 We’ve had the honor of assisting hundreds of thousands of individuals to successfully navigate their life’s healthcare journey.

 Cooperative Health is driven by its vision, guided by its value, and rooted in the mission of providing accessible, high-quality, compassionate healthcare in the spirit of the Good Samaritan.